Cruzalirio/CrossCarry/README.md

 - **Biomedical trials**: estimation of treatment and carry-over effects in blood pressure crossover studies.
 - **Nutrition and cognition**: water supplementation trial in schoolchildren.
+- **Software experiments**: estimation of learn rates in programming students.
 - **Methodological research**: simulation studies comparing correlation structures in GEE.
 - **Ongoing work**: penalized GEE for spline-based carry-over effects, with applications in pharmacology.